-Name: Date: Now that you have a goal, practice bein answering the following questions about you e being one-mindful (focusing on one thing at a time) by bout your chosen goal: What is your intention in setting this goal?
-What do you hope to accomplish by it?
-Right now, in this present moment, what accomplishing this goal? is the first, smallest step you could make towards would help you to be able to focus on one thing at a is accomplished?
-Be as specific as possible, using
+Name: Date: Now that you have a goal, practice being one-mindf answering the following questions about your chosen of What is your intention in setting this goal?
+What do you u hope to accomplish by it?
+Right now, in this present moment, what is the first, accomplishing this goal? smallest step you could make towards Right now, in this present moment, what would help y time with a mindful attitude until this goal is accompli your observing and describing skills.